Rick Passmoor's Leicester City: Formation, style of play and key players

 Out of possession: Last season Leicester relied on a compact 4‑4‑2 mid‑block, engaging in little pressing and largely content to protect central areas.
 This year, under Passmoor, the approach has shifted in a more counter‑intuitive direction: without the ball they show a much more positive posture, pressing higher and often adopting near man‑oriented references.
 Even in a difficult fixture like the away opener against Manchester United, the team committed to pushing lines up the pitch.
 The pressing involves the whole side.
 The strike pair initiate pressure on United’s centre‑backs, while the midfield step aggressively to follow their direct opponents, tracking the pivots deep into United’s half.
 Behind them, the defensive line also holds extremely high, often level with the midfield, creating a bold compactness across the middle third.
 The intent is clear: to use Leicester’s physicality to win the ball high and generate immediate attacking opportunities.
 In moments, this plan worked, with players like Cain, Van Egmond and Tierney forcing turnovers in dangerous areas.

 The downside, however, was visible in Manchester: once United bypassed the first press, Leicester were left with large gaps behind their wingbacks and between midfield and defence.
 This exposure led to multiple negative transitions, with United exploiting space directly for goals and chances.
-Given these risks, it would not be surprising to see a recalibration of this defensive phase in the coming matches and the introduction of a more structured out of possession shape, perhaps blending their new aggressive posture with elements of last season’s more conservative block.
+Given these risks, the team is recalibrating this defensive phase in favour of a more structured out of possession attitude, blending their new aggressive posture with a lower engagement line and a more conservative block.

 Key players: